-BIDEN TAKES THE HELM AS PRESIDENT: 'DEMOCRACY HAS PREVAILED'
+Biden takes the helm as president: 'Democracy has prevailed'

 "The will of the people has been heard, and the will of the people has been heeded.
 We've learned again that democracy is precious and democracy is fragile.
 At this hour, my friends, democracy has prevailed," Biden said.
 "This is America's day.
 This is democracy's day.
 A day in history and hope, of renewal and resolve."

+Biden was eager to go big early, with an ambitious first 100 days that includes a push to speed up the distribution of COVID-19 vaccinations to anxious Americans and pass a $1.9 trillion virus relief package.
+On Day One, he planned a series of executive actions to roll back Trump administration initiatives and also planned to send an immigration proposal to Capitol Hill that would create an eight-year path to citizenship for immigrants living in the country illegally.

+The absence of Biden's predecessor from the inaugural ceremony, a break from tradition, underscored the rift to be healed.

-Flouting tradition, Donald Trump departed Washington on Wednesday morning ahead of the inauguration rather than accompany his successor to the Capitol.
-Though three other former presidents — Bill Clinton, George W. Bush and Barack Obama — gathered to watch the ceremonial transfer of power, Trump, awaiting his second impeachment trial, instead flew to Florida after stoking grievance among his supporters with the lie that Biden’s win was illegitimate.
+But a bipartisan trio of three former presidents — Bill Clinton, George W. Bush and Barack Obama — were there to witness the ceremonial transfer of power.
+Trump, awaiting his second impeachment trial, was at his Florida resort by the time the swearing-in took place.

 Biden, in his third run for the presidency, staked his candidacy less on any distinctive political ideology than on galvanizing a broad coalition of voters around the notion that Trump posed an existential threat to American democracy.
-Biden did not mention Trump by name in the early moments of his inaugural address but alluded to the rifts his predecessor had helped create.
+Biden did not mention Trump by name but alluded to the rifts his predecessor had helped create.

 "I know the forces that divide us are deep and they are real.
 But I also know they are not new.
 Our history has been a constant struggle between the American ideal that we all are created equal and the harsh, ugly reality of racism, nativism, fear, demonization that have long torn us apart," Biden said.
 "This is our historic moment of crisis and challenge, and unity is the path forward and we must meet this moment as the United States of America."